impress-org/support-manual/documentation/writing-docs.md

 There are several important goals for every documentation article that we write.

 1. Provide detail for all features of the product
-2. Answer any questions the reader might have related to the feature in question
+2. Anticipate and answer any questions the reader might have related to the feature in question
-3. Provide context to how this feature relates to other features of the product or add-ons of the product
+3. Provide context to how this feature relates to other features of the product or add-ons
 4. Expand the content of our website to further encourage search engines to make our website the authority on all technical matters related to the product